-Hiatal hernias can occur at any age, but most commonly people who are affected by them are over the age of 50.
-Several factors contribute to the weakening of the diaphragm, which causes this disorder:
+Hiatal hernias can occur at any age, but they’re most common for people over the age of 50.
+There are several things that can lead to the weakening of the diaphragm that causes this disorder:

-To treat this disorder naturally, in addition to following the tips in this article you should also avoid the risk factors mentioned above.
+To treat this disorder naturally, you need to avoid those risk factors, along with following the tips in this article.

-For a complete and effective treatment you need to focus on two issues: the causes and the symptoms:
+To completely and effectively treat a hiatal hernia, you need to focus on two issues: the causes and the symptoms:

 - Getting relief from heartburn, gastroesophageal reflux, and pain and difficulty swallowing

 Learning to eat correctly

 One common thing that leads to a weakened hiatus might surprise you.
 Most people with a hiatal hernia share one thing in common: they eat without chewing their food properly, or chew too quickly.
 This puts added stress on the entire digestive system, and especially the stomach.

 The first step is always to eat while sitting down, slowly, without distracting conversations, and without waiting until you’re absolutely starving.
 Also remember not to swallow your food until you’ve chewed it thoroughly.

 This will also help avoid heartburn and gastroesophageal reflux.

 It’s possible to tone the diaphragm muscle.
 Singers and people who engage in activities like yoga or other breathing techniques learn to control their breathing using their diaphragm.
 Instead of directing air to the upper part of the lungs, you have to try to fill your abdomen and the sides of your body.